Click on a frequently asked question to see the answer.

 If you are over 64 or disabled, you qualify for a deferral granted to all Texans in xyz.
 This deferral prohibits collection actions and caps the penalties that may be charged to you.
 Ask your local tax office for help, if you think you might qualify for a deferral.

 APR is an acronym for annualized percentage rate.
-If your unpaid principal balance is unchanged over the course of a year, you will pay in interest, your APR multiplied by your outstanding balance.
+If your unpaid principal balance is unchanged over the course of a year, you will pay in interest, your APR multiplied by your outstanding balance, assuming your loan had no closing costs.

 Amortization is the total number of monthly payments assumed when calculating your monthly payment.
 The fewer the total payments, the more principal required with each payment installment.
 A greater number of total payments, reduces your required monthly payment, but increases the total interest payable over the course of the loan.